peter-kish/gloot/README.md

 ## Usage

 1. Create an `ItemProtoset` resource that will hold all the item prototypes used by the inventory.
-The resource has a single property `json_data` that holds all item prototype information in JSON format.
+The resource has a single property `json_data` that holds all item prototype information in JSON format (see *Creating Item Prototypes* below).
 2. Create an inventory node in your scene.
 Set its capacity if needed (required for `InventoryStacked` and `InventoryGrid`) and set its `item_protoset` property (previously created).
 3. To add items to the inventory set its `contents` property.
 List the prototype IDs of the items that you want added to the inventory.
     **NOTE**: Pay attention to the inventory capacity to avoid assertions when the scene is loaded.